Calculation of Initial Insulin Pump Requirements in Pregnancy

 - Look for a pattern (not a single reading): repeat a similar test on 2–3 comparable days if feasible.

-- Signals that basal may be off: many teaching materials use a rise or fall of ~30–40 mg/dL across the window (assuming no carbs/bolus confounders).
+- Signals that basal may be off: many teaching materials use a rise or fall of ~30–40 mg/dL across the time block (assuming no carbs/bolus confounders).

-- Change size: a typical starting adjustment is ~10–20% for that segment (or a small absolute change, e.g., 0.05–0.2 U/hr depending on baseline rate and clinical context).
+- Change size: If the glucose level a typical starting adjustment is ~10–20% for that segment (or a small absolute change, e.g., 0.05–0.2 U/hr depending on baseline rate and clinical context).

 - Safety first: if lows occur, prioritize reducing basal and address contributing factors (activity, site issues, stacked boluses, nausea/poor intake).